Cauliflower Fried “Rice” with Leftover Ham

 Cauliflower Fried “Rice” with Leftover Ham is a great way to use up that leftover ham from the Holidays, made with riced cauliflower in place of rice to make it low-carb – delicious!

+I had leftover ham from this Apricot-Rum Glazed Ham and came up with this recipe as a way to make a new dish with all that ham.
 This couldn’t be easier, I made the cauliflower rice in my food processor but you can also use pre-cut.
 If you don’t have a leftover ham, you can use a ham steak.
-Enjoy!

 Cauliflower Fried "Rice" with Leftover Ham